Towards a new anthropological order

 Undoubtedly, we cannot omit that we live in the “era of biotechnologies”, that is, in an era where it is possible to produce and reproduce life according to infobiotechnologies.
 “Bionic” beings already walk among us and intelligent robots too.
 The advent of artificial intelligence raises several unknowns for social life.

 On the other hand, ecological research shows to what extent human operations on nature have modified the environment.
 If humanity does not assume itself as an ecological homo, there is little future for civilization.
-This lapidary conclusion arises from the latest meetings of scientists concerned about climate change and related issues.
+This lapidary conclusion arises from the latest meetings of scientists concerned regarding climate change and related issues.

 In the midst of these and other mutations, more than a billion people are trying to survive who, for various reasons, are excluded from access to minimum social welfare.
 Who are the excluded?
 Unemployed (of any category), poor, politically persecuted, homeless, poor peasants, indigenous people, women with children but without work, drug addicts, marginalized youth, victims of ongoing wars…